icopy-site/awesome-cn/docs/awesome/awesome-web-monetization.md

 </p>
 </details>

-On your webpage, intregate your `monetization` tag on meta
+On your webpage, integrate your `monetization` tag on meta

 ```html
 <meta name="monetization" content="$ilp.example.com/123456789" />